 High-Quality Meat & Fish Ingredients

-While Chappie dog food does contain some named meat ingredients such as the above, much of their meat content is unnamed.
-These named meat ingredients would be considered high-quality and can provide protein and fat.
+While Chappie dog food does contain some named meat ingredients such as those listed above, much of their meat content is unnamed.

 Other Notable Ingredients

-In addition, it is not clear what cereal grains Chappie uses and in what proportions these are present.
-It appears that Chappie uses Rice, Wheat, Maize.
+In addition to the lack of transparency around their meat ingredients, it is not clear what cereal grains Chappie uses and in what proportions these are present.

-Despite this, some of the larger brands like Purina and Royal Canin do support the use of grains like Wheat and Corn.
+Despite this, some of the larger dog food brands like Purina and Royal Canin do support the use of grains like Wheat and Corn and believe they provide valuable nutrition.

 Chappie Animal Testing